How The American Opportunity Credit Can Save You Money On College

 But the news regarding taxes isn’t all bad.
 In fact, when you have students in college, the American Opportunity Credit can give you money back and directly reduce how much you owe.
-In fact, it can mean a much bigger tax refund – which everyone look forward to!
+In fact, it can mean a much bigger tax refund – which everyone would look forward to!

 Here’s what you need to know about this credit and how it can save you money.